mac-comp240/hw-asm-arith-decode/README.md

     - In the solution, the assignment statements contain expressions on the right-hand side that have 1 or two variables, which are either input parameters to the function or the temporary intermediate variables.
 Avoid combining expressions in the assignments or the return statement.
 However, do be sure to combine variables in the expression: each variable should occur once per expression on the right-hand side of an assignment.
     - Be prepared to try different ways to condense the code if needed
     - Use reasonable variable names and good coding style throughout!

+## Submission

+When you have completed the **code** for this assignment, make sure to complete the **report** before final submission.
+Submit your report in a new file called `TURNIN.md`.
+Your report should include:

+* A list of known bugs or issues in the code.
+    * Give as much detail as necessary for a grader to understand the issue!
+Do not write only that something does not work.
+* What challenges you faced while completing the assignment.
+    * Reflect on the experience of doing this work.
+What were some of the sticking points?
+Did you get help?
+How did you solve them?
+* What you learned through completing this assignment.
+    * Reflect on your learning.
+Did the assignment illustrate any course concepts or build on what you practiced in the activities?
+Is there anything that you understand better because of this homework?